Whakarongorau Aotearoa privacy statement

 Collection of information

-Whakarongorau provides a wide range of telehealth services which are set out on our website.
-We also provide services on behalf of some District Health Board (DHB) mental health services and general practices (GPs).
+Whakarongorau Aotearoa // New Zealand Telehealth Services (previously Homecare Medical) provides a wide range of telehealth services which are listed on our website whakarongorau.nz.
+We also provide services on behalf of some Region and District (previously District Health Boards (DHBs)) mental health services and general practices (GPs).

 All our staff have signed a confidentiality agreement.
 Our nurses, doctors and other health professionals must also comply with their professional and ethical obligations of confidence.

 When you call us or use our services it is important that you understand how we manage your information.
 We explain below how we do that.